 As you walk through the haunted house you’ll encounter various actors that make the haunted house next-level scary.
 Don’t worry though, if at any point the house becomes too scary you can yell “I chicken out” to be brought directly to the exit.
 You’ll join over 23,000 other people who also were not able to complete the experience – a testament to how scary Fear Factory in Queenstown really is!

 Prices change seasonally, but you can often snag a deal for about $40 NZD per adult.
-Fear Factory is centrally located on Shotover Street and you can book your visit online in advance.
+Fear Factory is centrally located on Shotover Street and you can book your visit online in advance to skip the line.
 It is an indoor experience, so perfect for a really cold winter day!

 34. Join a Lord of the Rings Tour